StarlingXWeb/starlingx-website/src/pages/faq/index.md

 #### Can I contribute to it?
 How?

-The [StarlingX wiki](https://wiki.openstack.org/wiki/StarlingX) contains documentation for how to download the sourcecode and build it in the "Documentation" section.
+The [StarlingX wiki](https://wiki.openstack.org/wiki/StarlingX) contains documentation for how to download the source code and build it in the "Documentation" section.
 Code contributions can be made through our [gerrit](https://opendev.org/starlingx) site.

 #### How is StarlingX governed?